RoulaNtinou/RoulaNtinou/README.md

 # Hi I'm Sotiria 👋

-I’m a Junior Data Analyst with a strong foundation in Python, R, SQL, and Tableau.
+Strong foundation in Python, R, SQL, MS Excel and Tableau.
 My work focuses on turning data into actionable insights through efficient analysis, visualization, and reporting.

 💻 What I do: